-As of the end of fiscal year 2023, six casinos were in operation with a total of 9,733 VLTs.
-VLTs are a selfactivated video version of lottery games which allow for a player to place bets for the chance to be awarded credits which can either be redeemed for cash or be replayed as additional bets.
+As of the end of fiscal year 2024, six casinos were in operation, with a total of 9,751 VLTs.
+VLTs are a self-activated video version of casino games which allow for a player to place bets for the chance to be awarded credits which can either be redeemed for cash or be replayed as additional bets.
 The prize structures of these video lottery terminals are designed to award prizes, or credits, at a stipulated rate of total bets played, and prize expenses are netted against total video credits played.
-The Agency recognizes VLT revenue as "gross terminal revenue" equivalent to all wagers, net of related prizes.
+The Agency recognizes VLT revenue as GTR equivalent to all wagers, net of related prizes.

-In accordance with the law, the casino operators receive a specified percentage of gross terminal revenue to operate their casinos.
-Prior to May 22, 2023, of the GTR, casino operators received 39%, 44%, 46%, 49%,

-53% and 60%.
-Effective May 22, 2023, of the GTR, casino operators receive 39%, 44%, 46%, 49%, 53% and 54%, respectively.
-The Agency retains 1% of the gross terminal revenue from all of the casinos.
-The enabling legislation requires the Agency to disburse the remainder of the gross terminal revenue to other Government agencies, which in turn are responsible for making further distributions.
+In accordance with the law, the casino operators receive a specified percentage of GTR to operate their casinos.
+Prior to May 22, 2023, of the GTR, casino operators received 39%, 44%, 46%, 49%, 53% and 60%, respectively.
+Effective May 22, 2023, of the GTR, casino operators receive 39%, 44%, 46%, 49%, 53% and 58%, respectively.
+The Agency retains 1% of the GTR from all of the casino operators to help fund the operations of the VLT program.
+The enabling legislation requires the Agency to disburse the remainder of the GTR to other Government agencies, which in turn are responsible for making further distributions.

-As of the end of fiscal year 2023, there were 565 table games in operation at the casinos.
+As of the end of fiscal year 2024, there were 559 table games in operation at all six of the casinos.
 Table games include blackjack, roulette, craps, baccarat, big six wheel and various poker games.
 Table game revenue is equivalent to all wagers, net of related prizes.
 Casino operators receive 80% of the table game revenue to operate their casino.
 The remaining 20% is remitted to the Agency, who in turn transfers it to the Maryland Education Trust Fund and Local Jurisdictions in accordance with the enabling legislation.
 The casino operators' share of the revenue from both VLTs and table games is recorded as a cost of sales.

-As of the end of fiscal year 2023, sports wagering was in operation at five casinos, five retail locations and for ten mobile operators.
+As of the end of fiscal year 2024, sports wagering was in operation at five casinos, eight retail locations and for twelve mobile operators.
 Sports wagering entails placing a wager on the outcome of a sporting event.
-Sports wagering revenue is equivalent to all wagers, net of related prizes.
+Sports wagering is equivalent to all wagers, net of related prizes.
 Sports wagering operators (including casinos) receive 85% of the sports wagering revenue to operate their sportsbook.
-The remaining 15% is remitted to the Agency who in turn transfer it to the BMFF in accordance with the enabling legislation.
-Sports wagering operators' share of the revenue is recorded as a cost of sales.
+The remaining 15% is remitted to the Agency, who in turn transfers it to the BMFF and the SWAF in accordance with the enabling legislation.
+Sports Wagering operators' share of the revenue is recorded as a cost of sales.

-As of the end of fiscal year 2023, there were 17 Fantasy Competition Operators.
+As of the end of fiscal year 2024, there were 18 fantasy competition operators.
 Fantasy competitions include any online fantasy or simulated game or contest such as fantasy sports in which a participant owns, manages, or coaches an imaginary team.
-The participant wagers on the outcome of their team.
+The participants wager on the outcome of their team.
 Fantasy competition revenue is equivalent to all wagers, net of related prizes.
-Fantasy Operators receive 85% of the fantasy competition revenues to operate.
-The remaining 15% is remitted to the Agency who in turn transfers it to the Blueprint for Maryland's Future Fund.
+Fantasy operators receive 85% of the fantasy competition revenues to operate.
+The remaining 15% is remitted to the Agency, who in turn transfers it to the BMFF.